vitalets/playwright-bdd/docs/writing-steps/builtin-fixtures.md

-# Playwright-bdd fixtures
+# Playwright-BDD fixtures
-Playwright-bdd provides special fixtures for convenient development.
+Playwright-BDD provides special fixtures for convenient development.

-?> All Playwright-bdd fixtures are prefixed with `$` to avoid name collision with user-defined fixtures.
+?> All Playwright-BDD fixtures are prefixed with `$` to avoid name collision with user-defined fixtures.

 ## `$test` and `$testInfo`
 You can access [`test`](https://playwright.dev/docs/api/class-test) and [`testInfo`](https://playwright.dev/docs/api/class-testinfo) in step body using special fixtures `$test` and `$testInfo` respectively.
 It allows to: